getCUJO/QoOID/draft-ietf-ippm-qoo.md

 This document introduces the Quality of Outcome (QoO) network quality score and the corresponding QoO framework.

-QoO scores convey how well applications are expected to perform on assessed networks with higher scores indicating that applications are more likely to perform well.
+QoO scores convey how well applications are expected to perform on assessed networks, with higher scores indicating that applications are more likely to perform well.
 To that end, QoO scores express measured network conditions as a percentage on a linear scale bounded by two application-specific thresholds: one for unacceptable performance (0%) and one for optimal performance (100%).
 This allows network quality to be communicated in easily understood terms such as "This network provides 94% of optimal conditions for video conferencing (relative to the threshold for unacceptable performance)" while remaining objective and adaptable to different network quality needs.

-The QoO framework defines guidelines for conducting network performance measurements, how stakeholders specify the quality-focused network performance requirements (regarding latency, throughput, and packet loss) at the two quality thresholds, and how the user-facing QoO score is calculated based on such performance requirements and network performance measurements.
+The QoO framework defines guidelines for conducting network performance measurements, how stakeholders specify the quality-focused network performance requirements (regarding latency, packet loss, and throughput) at the two quality thresholds, and how the user-facing QoO score is calculated based on such performance requirements and network performance measurements.

-This document and the QoO framework assume that network quality can be represented by a minimum required throughput, a set of latency percentiles, and packet loss rates with the expectation that these measurables will ultimately also capture changes to additional factors.
+This document and the QoO framework assume that it is sufficient to assess network quality in terms of a minimum required throughput, a set of latency percentiles, and packet loss ratios, with the expectation that these dimensions will ultimately also capture the effects of additional factors.
 Hence, similar to Quality Attenuation {{TR-452.1}}, the QoO framework assesses the network state based on latency distributions and packet loss probabilities and additionally considers throughput.
-This design ensures spatial composability {{RFC6049}}, enabling network operators to achieve fault isolation ({{Section 5.4.4 of I-D.ietf-opsawg-rfc5706bis}}), advanced root-cause analyses from within the network ({{Section 5.4.3 of I-D.ietf-opsawg-rfc5706bis}}), and network planning while supporting comprehensive end-to-end tests.
+This design ensures spatial composability {{!RFC6049}}, enabling network operators to achieve fault isolation ({{Section 5.4.4 of I-D.ietf-opsawg-rfc5706bis}}), advanced root-cause analyses from within the network ({{Section 5.4.3 of I-D.ietf-opsawg-rfc5706bis}}), and network planning while supporting comprehensive end-to-end tests.

 ## What's In?
 What's Out?